 “Plagiarism is the use of someone else's work, including words, ideas, projects and/or any other material without citing the source.”
 (Policy on Academic Integrity and the Establishment of the Academic Integrity Council; Revised Executive Memorandum 04-036)

-You can seek permission to post someone else’s images, words, and ideas, but social media also allows you to “share” (Facebook) or “retweet” (Twitter) posts from other sources, and that’s the best way to pass along someone else’s work.
-See the blog Tweet Unto Others: Social Media Plagiarism for more discussion of this subject.
+You can seek permission to post someone else’s images, words, and ideas, but social media also allows you to “share” (Facebook) or “retweet” (Twitter) posts from other sources, and that’s the best way to pass along someone else’s work while giving them credit.
+Read more about plagiarism and social media here.

-See also “Photo Policy,” CSU, Chico’s University Publication Guide
+See also “Photo Policy” in CSU, Chico’s University Publication Guide

-Posting photos on your social media sites is an effective way to generate engagement, but it’s important to follow a couple simple guidelines to avoid violating intellectual property rights or individual privacy.
+Posting photos on your social media sites is an effective way to generate engagement, but it’s important to follow a these simple guidelines:

 Facebook is the world’s most popular social network.
 It allows users to create personal profiles and connect with “friends” to create a vast online community.
-Organizations can capitalize on this audience by posting status updates, photos, videos, and more to their “fans,” who then share them with their friends.
-Frequent interactions and sharing of content encourages new fans to “like” your page and create a lasting relationship with your organization.
+Organizations can capitalize on this audience by creating a page and posting status updates, photos, videos, and more to their audiences, who can then engage with the content or share it with their friends.
+Frequent interactions and sharing of content encourages new users to “like” your page and create a lasting relationship with your organization.

-A pioneer of “micro-blogging,” Twitter allows users to post frequent 140-character or less updates.
+A pioneer of “micro-blogging,” Twitter allows users to post frequent updates of 140-character or less.
 “Followers” can subscribe to receive your updates, reply to you, or “retweet” (share) your content.
-You can build on this community by sharing news and links (to your website or other social media platforms) and encouraging interaction.
+You can build on this community by sharing news and links, and encouraging interaction.

-YouTube is a video-sharing network that allows users to upload content for public consumption.
-Videos posted on YouTube can be shared via Facebook or Twitter and embedded in blogs for easy viewing.
+YouTube is a video-sharing network that allows users to upload content to their "channel" for public consumption as well as comment, like, and share other videos.
+Videos can also be shared to other social outlets and embedded in blogs for easy viewing.